BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_10.md

 |-----------|-------|
 |Volt Tackle|Free   |

-Talk to the guy upstairs - he will tell us he is the PC administrator, and also heal our Pokemon!
+Talk to the guy upstairs - he will tell us he is the PC administrator, and also heal our Pokémon!
 You can also talk to him with candy or ice cream in your bag - he will give us 3 *Honeys* for each.
 If we give him *Blue Moon Ice Cream*, we'll get *40 Honeys*.

 Back outside, go down then right.
 You'll see another Honey tree (D) - defeat Pinsir to clear some webs.
 Unless you really like the animation of Pinsir smashing logs, we can ignore the nearby short log.
 Grab the hidden *Burn Heal* and go up - we'll be blocked by long log for now!
 Exit to Route 1.